Where to Eat in Sintra: 10 Delicious Restaurants

-Exploring the hills and palaces of Sintra always works up an appetite.
-Luckily, Sintra is a fairytale town full of fantastic restaurants for all tastes.
+Exploring the hills and palaces of Sintra always works up an appetite, but luckily, this fairytale town is full of fantastic restaurants for all tastes.
+Here’s our recommendations for the best 10 restaurants to try in Sintra, ranging from hidden gems to local favorites.

 Romaria de Baco

-If you want to avoid the tourist crowds without leaving the city center, Romaria de Baco (Centro Historico, R. Gil Vicente, 2) is the perfect spot.
+If you want to avoid the tourist crowds without leaving the city center, Romaria de Baco is the perfect spot.
 Hidden on a side street near the Palácio Nacional de Sintra, it’s mostly frequented by locals and lucky visitors who are following a recommendation from someone in the know.

 The menu offers traditional Portuguese food with a modern twist.
 If you’re not in the mood for a full meal, go for the petiscos tasting menu for two.
-And to honor Bacchus, the Roman god of wine whom the restaurant is named after, ask the staff to suggest a perfect wine pairing.
+To honor Bacchus, the Roman god of wine after whom the restaurant is named, ask the staff to suggest a perfect wine pairing.

 Tascantiga